Sign Up

 • When you are providing direct care for someone who has or could have infectious diarrhea

-Note: The World Health Organization (WHO) Save Lives: Clean Your Hands program has a simple way to remember when to use hand hygiene: My Five Moments for Hand Hygiene:
+The World Health Organization (WHO) Save Lives: Clean Your Hands program has a simple way to remember when to use hand hygiene.

 Respiratory Hygiene and Cough Etiquette

-• Post signs that inform people that they should cover their mouth and nose with a tissue when they cough or sneeze.
+• Post signs that inform people to cover their mouths and noses with tissues when they cough or sneeze.

 • The facility should provide tissues.